Why Your B2B Sales Team Is Your Marketing Secret Weapon

 You can find online B2B stores in just about any industry, from automotive parts and beauty products to medical devices and hobby supplies.
 B2B ecommerce websites are increasingly looking like B2C sites in terms of their user experience, merchandising, and streamlined path to purchase.
 However, they stand out with more advanced features to manage their complex sales cycles and products and provide more clarity for their buyers.

-An ecommerce website can serve as a powerful sales and marketing engine for any business.
+An ecommerce website can serve as a powerful B2B marketing and sales engine for any business.
 According to Episerver, 82 percent of B2B teams say that their website is an indispensable asset to their business.
 Here are some examples of B2B companies who are successfully using their websites to sell their products and engage buyers.

 Xtreme Diesel Performance